 For items to be drop shipped, this option must be set up in the Inventory module.
 See Dropshipping for more information.

-DEAR supports integration with shipping services Shippit, StarShipIt and ShipStation.
+DEAR supports integration with the shipping services Shippit, StarShipIt and ShipStation.
 See Shipping and Fulfilment for more information about using shipping services with DEAR.

 Picking involves selecting the items from your inventory to fulfil the sale order.